Azure/Ignite2019_IaC_pre-day_docs/Terraform/03 - Helpers/Guide.md

 Note the use of "[]" to define the variable as type list - a list of security rules.

 ## Create networksecurity.tf
 With rules defined in our variable, it is time to use iterators and helper functions to define the Azure resources based on those variables.
 First, we'll use the helper *length* function - this function returns the number of elements in the list, which is the number of rules we have created.
 We will also use the *lookup* helper function to retrieve value from the list.

-But first we need to create a network security group to associate the rules with.
+Since network security rules in Azure must be associated with the network security group, we must first create a network security group.
 Go ahead and create it via the following code:

 ```terraform
 resource "azurerm_network_security_group" "nsgsecureweb" {